Oliviavalen/thepipeline/elaborations/faq.md

   Additionally, why are so many dommes and subs so miserable online?
 Because no one draws boundaries on their emotional wellbeing, so they fall victim to energy vampires.
 Not here.

+  **7. What is the exit protocol?**
+  Leaving without saying anything will result in a forever "ban;" you will not be allowed to return for a R/w (D/s) with me again.
+You do not have to justify yourself or tell me a whole story--just officially bow out.

   **.
 There are more but...**
   I'm answering these as they pop up in my chats.
 Trying to handle everything as optimally as possible without getting in trouble with the *Rrrrrrs!* Ask away.
 Msg me in private but responses may be slower for the next few days.